mritunjaysharma394/vowpal-wiki/Warm-starting-contextual-bandits.md

     theoretical average variance = 200.000000
     last lambda chosen = 1.000000 among lambdas ranging from 1.000000 to 1.000000

+#3 Baseline 2: using only warm-start examples (Sup-Only)

-Another extreme is to run contextual bandit learning without using the interaction data; in this case, we can simply turn off exploration to minimize the exploration overhead.
+Another extreme is to run contextual bandit learning by training a model purely based on the warm start examples and, ignore the data collected in the interaction stage.
+In this case, we turn off exploration to minimize the exploration overhead.

     ./vw --warm_cb 10 --cb_explore_adf --cb_type mtr --epsilon 0.0 --warm_start 10 --interaction 5000 --warm_start_update -d text_highnoise_m.vw